top of page

 Implementing Weekly Planning

 1. Customize Weekly Charts and Checklists by Age: Create visual planners that work for your kids.
-For the young kids, try simple checklists with fun stickers or colorful pictures.
+For the young kids, try simple checklists with engaging stickers or colorful pictures.
 They'll love the sense of accomplishment that comes with checking off each task!
 For the older crowd, opt for more detailed assignment sheets that break down daily responsibilities and long-term projects.

 Pro Tip: Remember to schedule breaks and incorporate recreational activities, such as poetry teatimes or nature walks.
 This helps to create a balanced curriculum and keeps learning fun and engaging for children of all ages.